 You probably know how overwhelming it feels to try to be everything for someone.
-You maybe even know what it feels like to be disappointed when a friend wasn’t there for you in the way you’d hoped .
+You maybe even know what it feels like to be disappointed when a friend was not there for you in the way you had hoped .

 Many of us who tend toward people-pleasing focus a lot of our energy on supporting others.
 We want to make sure we’re meeting their needs so they want to keep us around.
 This can be a heavy burden.